-This mixed breed will need a significant amount of grooming.
+This mixed breed sheds regularly and needs a significant amount of grooming.
 They will most likely be medium to long-haired, with thick, soft undercoats and longer protective outer coats.
 These kitties will need brushing at least three times a week, if not daily.
 They will have a lot of hair, and they will shed.
 Regular grooming will help remove excess hair and dead skin and keep their coats free of debris and pests.

-Investing in top-quality grooming tools that will be gentle on your cat and work to keep them well groomed is essential.
+It is essential to invest in top-quality grooming tools that will be gentle on your cat and work to keep them well-groomed.
 They need high-quality combs and slicker brushes, which are extremely helpful in getting out mats and tangles, something common with long-haired cats.
-Never use human products like conditioners or detanglers on any feline.
 Make sure that any product you use has been developed specifically for feline use.
-Some shampoos and other products on the market can be used for both canines and felines.
 Make sure to always read the entire label before purchasing or using a new product on your cat.

 This mixed breed will be marveled at for their amazing appearance, and it is a big part of an owner’s responsibility to help maintain that coat.
 Coat health can impact a cat’s overall health, and weak skin, excess shedding, and loss of hair can indicate a bigger problem.
-Not only is grooming part of a feline’s regular maintenance, but it is also special bonding time between cat and owner.
-Grooming should not be a once-in-a-while thing, especially of a mixed breed of this caliber.
-Consistent grooming is recommended for this cat at least four times a week.
-Because of their thick fur, daily grooming is ideal.
+Not only is grooming part of a feline’s regular maintenance, but it is also special bonding time between the cat and the owner.
+Consistent grooming is recommended for this cat at least four times a week, and daily grooming is ideal.

 Cat owners must be careful not to overlook dental care and regular nail clipping.
 Dental care, in particular, can become a serious issue and lead to disease if not regularly attended to.
 Though brushing a kitty’s teeth is definitely a challenge, it is a pivotal element in keeping them healthy long-term.
-Getting a cat used to getting their teeth cleaned at an early age is immensely helpful as it will make it an easier process when they are old.
 Nail care is also of significant importance.
 Cats whose nails are not clipped can cause damage to furniture, injury to humans and other pets, and injury to themselves if a nail gets caught or torn off.
-Again, this is something owners should get this mixed breed used to at a young age so that they are tolerable and cooperative throughout their lives.

 A Russian Blue Maine Coon mix will need a home with lots of room to move around, places to explore, and plenty of safe hiding spots.
-Remember, these kitties are genetically predisposed to shyness, though some will be very friendly due to the gentle giant DNA.
-They like to spend time with people but will also need a safe place to retreat to.
-Because they will be larger, they will need owners who understand that they may knock things over and cause a mess occasionally.
+Remember, these kitties are genetically predisposed to shyness, though some are very friendly due to the gentle giant DNA.
+They like spending time with people but will also need a safe place to retreat.
+Because they are larger, they will need owners who understand that they may occasionally knock things over and cause a mess.

-These kitties will need owners who are attentive and affectionate but who are also okay with giving them their space.
-They will likely be a breed that does okay home alone during the day but may not like being left alone overnight.
+These kitties will need owners who are attentive and affectionate but are also okay with giving them space.
+They may be a breed that does okay home alone during the day but does not like being alone overnight.
 Archangels tend to be a bit more independent than the gentle giant when it comes to needing human attention and affection.

 This rare mix will need plenty of mental stimulation and access to the room for running and expending some of their excess energy.
 They will have a high prey drive and may exhibit some aggressive tendencies towards smaller pets in the home as well as rodents and small animals outside.
-Because of this possibility, it is best to socialize this breed incredibly young and ensure they do not get bored.
+Because of this possibility, it is best to socialize this breed incredibly young and ensure they do not become lonely or experience boredom.
 A bored, clever cat is a recipe for trouble.

-This mixed breed will be highly energetic and will expend a lot of energy.
-They will need sessions of high physical activity, followed by lengthy periods of rest throughout the day.
-It is not uncommon for them to play for about an hour and then sleep for two or three.
+This mixed breed will be highly energetic and need sessions of high physical activity, followed by lengthy periods of rest throughout the day.
+They commonly play for about an hour and then sleep for two or three hours.
 Try to work in two to three 20-minute to half-hour play sessions daily.
 These can include indoor and outdoor time periods.
 These kitties love to play chase and are highly trainable for other games, even fetch.
 Keep them entertained with a variety of physical activities and toys.

-This breed can be trained to walk on a leash and will likely enjoy some off-leash time as well.
-This can be very tricky, as they are very athletic, as well as will be skilled at escaping.
-Because of this, they will need to be supervised at all times when outside.
-If owners choose to let this mix breed off-leash, it is best to do it at home in your own backyard, after making sure that cats cannot easily escape.
+This breed can learn to walk on a leash and enjoy some off-leash time.
+This is very tricky, as they are very athletic and skilled at escaping.
+Because of this, they need supervision at all times when outside.

 Training will be crucial for this mixed breed.
-They are affectionate, intelligent, and independent.
-Though this mixed breed is highly intelligent and trainable, they may also have a fiercely independent streak.
+This mixed breed is highly intelligent and trainable, and they may also have a fiercely independent streak.
 This can make training a challenge.
 Owners must set and enforce strong boundaries, which can be tricky.
 Training should start young, almost as soon as a kitten comes home.
-They will need to be socialized with other animals and people and taught appropriate behaviors.
+They must socialize with other animals and people and learn appropriate behaviors.
 Training should include positive behavior reinforcements like treats, cuddles, and special toys.
-Every cat will have a reward they prefer, so use a variety at first to learn which one works best for your particular cat.

 Because this breed can be so independent, it may be advisable to seek the assistance of a professional cat trainer.
-Owners may not realize that they are encouraging unruly behavior or providing cats opportunities to act out.
+Owners may not realize that they encourage unruly behavior or provide cats with opportunities to act out.
 This can be something as simple as the placement of furniture or even where a cat sleeps and eats.

 Common Training For Cats

-All cats, regardless of the breed, should be trained in some common training areas to promote peaceful coexistence between felines, humans, and other pets.
+All cats, regardless of the breed, need training in some common areas to promote peaceful coexistence between felines, humans, and other pets.
 These include:

 - Litter box training